salesforce/lwc-rfcs/text/0000-partial-template.md

 Why should we *not* do this?
 Please consider:

+- Static analysis.
+Analyzing the template can give us a lot of information, but with something like this, it makes it harder
 - Conditionally swapping out partial templates could be performantly bad in themselves negating the benfit if we're not able to optimize for this.
 - Recursion good/bad.